2AB5/Time-series-analysis---predicting-stock-prices-DSP-project/README.md

 <br/>The usage of time series models is twofold:
 1. Obtain an understanding of the underlying forces and structure that produced the observed data
 2. Fit a model and proceed to forecasting, monitoring or even feedback and feedforward control.
-Time-series analysis (predicting the future values) this is a major part of study in the field of data science and machine learning but here we will see how we can deal with this problem in a [non-conventional](https://towardsdatascience.com/adaptive-filtering-in-stock-market-prediction-2db9ad7ae7f9) approach.
-Adaptive Filtering.
+Time-series analysis (predicting the future values) this is a major part of study in the field of data science and machine learning but here we will see how we can deal with this problem in a non-conventional approach. i.e. using adaptive filters.

 <br/> Adaptive filters – The goal is to estimate a signal y from a signal x.
 An adaptive filter is an adjustable filter that processes in time x.
 The output of the filter is the estimator y ̂ of y.
 The filter is adjusted after each time step to improve the estimation <br/>